helmless/helmless/docs/docs/helmless/conventions.md

 ### <!-- md:enum --> – Enumeration { #enum data-toc-label="Enumeration" }

 Some properties have a set of allowed values, which are listed in the `enum` property.

+### <!-- md:deprecated --> – Deprecated { data-toc-label="Deprecated" }

+Some features or properties are deprecated, which means they are no longer recommended for use and may be removed in future versions.
+It is advised to avoid using deprecated features and to update your configuration to use the recommended alternatives.

+### <!-- md:minLength --> – Minimum Length { #min-length data-toc-label="Minimum Length" }

+Some properties have a minimum length constraint.
+This means that the value of the property must be at least the specified length.

+### <!-- md:maxLength --> – Maximum Length { #max-length data-toc-label="Maximum Length" }

+Some properties have a maximum length constraint.
+This means that the value of the property must not exceed the specified length.

+### <!-- md:pattern --> – Pattern { #pattern data-toc-label="Pattern" }

+Some properties have a pattern constraint.
+This means that the value of the property must match the specified pattern.